 - Build and test the newest version of the MR if no one else did that yet.

 - Provide feedback in the MR discussion.
 This is where you would mention additional changes needed.

 Once all reviewers are satisfied with the MR, merge it.

 Do NOT merge the request if any of these are true:

 - The MR has “WIP” in the title.

-- If no reviewer tested the current version of the MR.
+- No project member tested the current version of the MR.